ManudattaG/d2d_code_challenge/README.md

     * This vehicle is eligible to start emitting location updates

 2. Location Update API (POST /vehicles/:id/locations)
-    * Updates the location on map until the destination is reached (nodes provides in vehicle.json file)
+    * Updates the location on map until the destination is reached (nodes provided in vehicle.json file)
     * Gets the nodes to update each step from the JSON file
     * Calculates vehicle's distance if it is within 3.5km radius (as per requirement)
     * Plots all the nodes and forms a cluster within the boundaries